-The top-level rc file 'lotos-euros.rc', contains the definition the run id, selects a version the base source and eventually project code, defines a time range and domain, selects emissions and boundary conditions, etc. To keep the main file as short as possible, detailed configurations are included from other rc files, for example:
+The top-level rc file 'lotos-euros.rc', contains the definition the run id, selects a version the base source and eventually project code, defines a time range and domain, selects emissions and boundary conditions, selects the chemistry scheme, etc. To keep the main file as short as possible, detailed configurations are included from other rc files:

-- lotos-euros-regions.rc in which several model domains are predefined; - lotos-euros-landuse.rc in which settings and file names for the land use files are defined; - lotos-euros-meteo.rc in which paths and settings for input meteorology are defined; - lotos-euros-emissions.rc in which paths and settings for anthropogenic emissions are defined; - lotos-euros-bound-.rc files in which paths and settings for several sets of boundary conditions are given; - lotos-euros-output.rc in which one can specify the species and fields that have to be put out.
+- lotos-euros-regions.rc in which several model domains are predefined; - lotos-euros-landuse.rc in which settings and file names for the land use files are defined; -) lotos-euros-meteo-.rc in which paths and settings for input meteorology are defined; - lotos-euros-data-meteo-.rc in which the meteorology model specific data are specified; - lotos-euros-radiation.rc in which radiation wavelength bands are defined; - lotos-euros-emissions.rc in which paths and settings for anthropogenic emissions are defined; -) lotos-euros-bound-.rc files in which paths and settings for several sets of boundary conditions are given; - lotos-euros-output.rc in which one can specify the species and fields that have to be put out; - lotos-euros-output-label.rc in which the output species and fields for a labelling calculation are defined; - lotos-euros-expert.rc in which low-level expert settings are defined, like the chemistry scheme to be used, some model specific settings, IO settings, etc.